PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] download   : 10.10.162.223_enum.txt -> /root/ctf//10.10.162.223_enum.txt
 ```

-Interestingly the enumeration gave me to pieces of information that were worthwhile, a username `jjameson` and a set of root credentials for mysql DB from the `/var/www/html/configuration.php` file.
+The enumeration gave yielded a few pieces of information that seemed worthwhile, a username `jjameson` and a set of root credentials for mysql DB from the `/var/www/html/configuration.php` file.

 ```